MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/creating-tabbed-applications.md

 ms.date: 03/21/2017
 ---

-# Tab Bars and Tab Bar Controllers
+# Tab Bars and Tab Bar Controllers in Xamarin.iOS

-_iOS applications using a tab-navigation UI are built using the UITabBarController class.
-In this article we’ll walk through how to set up a tabbed application that contains several controllers and views.
-We’ll then examine how to load a UITabBarController when it is not the root controller, such as after a login screen._

 Tabbed applications are used in iOS to support user interfaces where multiple screens can be accessed in no particular order.
 Through the `UITabBarController` class, applications can easily include support